Bedrock-OSS/bedrock-wiki-legacy/tutorials/custom-item-models.md

 ## Geometry

 Before implementing your custom item model into the game, make sure your item geometry is ready to be used.
 For your item to render correctly inside a player's hand, it must contain the player's bone skeleton.
 This means that your item model must contain all of the bones the player model has **without their respective elements (the player's bones must be empty!)**.
 Export it with a unique identifier.
 In our case it will be `geometry.drill`.
+A geometry file example is present at the end of the file.

 ![](/assets/images/tutorials/custom-item-models/drill-bone-structure.png)